J. T. Snow: Boston Red Sox (2006)

 Snow's tenure with the Giants effectively ended when the team declined to offer him salary arbitration before the 2006 season.
 He signed a one-year, $2 million contract with the Boston Red Sox on January 6, 2006.
 After his father's death in 2006, Snow wore his father's number 84 in his honor.
 He served primarily in a platoon with Kevin Youkilis at first base until he requested to be designated for assignment due to a lack of playing time.
 He was granted his designation June 19, and was officially released eight days later.

-Retirement
+San Francisco Giants (2008) and retirement

 At the end of the 2006 season, Snow retired from baseball and began working as a color commentator on Giants radio broadcasts alongside play-by-play announcer Dave Flemming.
 He has also served as an advisor to the Giants' general manager, Brian Sabean, and as a roving minor league instructor for the Giants.
 Since 2013, he has worked as a college baseball broadcaster for the Pac-12 Network.